This specification defines the meaning of a Do Not Track (DNT) preference and sets out practices for websites to comply with this preference.

 DNT:0 signal, the user is expressing a preference

-from requests received with
+from network interactions with

 A party MAY engage in practices otherwise proscribed by this recommendation if the user has given explicit and informed consent.
 This consent MAY be obtained through the API defined in the companion [[!TRACKING-DNT]] document, or a party MAY obtain out of band consent to disregard a Do Not Track preference using a different technology.
 If a party is relying on out of band consent to disregard a Do Not Track preference, the party MUST indicate this consent to the user agent as described in the companion [[!TRACKING-DNT]] document.

 Multiple systems may be setting, sending, and receiving DNT and/or opt-out signals at the same time.
 As a result, it will be important to ensure industry and web browser vendors are on the same page with respect to honoring user choices in circumstances where "mixed signals" may be received.

 As a general principle, more specific settings override less specific settings, as where the specific consent in user-granted exceptions overrides a general preference.
 If a party perceives a conflict between settings, a party MAY seek clarification from the user or MAY honor the more restrictive setting.

 If a party learns that it possesses data in violation of this recommendation, it MUST, where reasonably feasible, delete or de-identify that data at the earliest practical opportunity, even if it was previously unaware of such information practices despite reasonable efforts to understand its information practices.

 Notwithstanding anything in this recommendation, a party MAY collect, use, and share data required to comply with applicable laws, regulations, and judicial processes.